viperproject/gobra-book/src/02/maps.md

 -->

 ## Range clause for maps
-Range loops iterate over the keys and values for a map.
+Range loops iterate over the keys and values of a map.
-A `with` clause must be added (e.g. `range m /*@ with visited @*/`).
+A `with` clause must be added (e.g., `range m /*@ with visited @*/`).
 The ghost variable `visited` is a mathematical set (introduced in the next chapter) that contains the keys already visited.
-In the following snippet, we build a map literal, with keys representing identifiers and `Movie` structs as values.
+In the following snippet, we build a map literal with keys representing identifiers and `Movie` structs as values.
 The function `avgRating` computes the average rating of all movies in a map.
-We focus on the loop and omit the full functional specification for simplicity.
+We focus on the loop for simplicity and omit the full functional specification.

 <!-- TODO change after https://github.com/viperproject/gobra/issues/808 -->